evanfields/evanfields.github.io/_posts/2021-02-10-No-Perfect-Geo-Grid.md

 **S2** projects the Earth's surface to a cube, which corresponds to dividing the surface into six square-like shapes bounded by geodesics.
 Each square-like shape is then recursively divided into smaller squares.
 This strategy gives cells which are perfectly partitioned by cells at a higher resolution, but comes with the expected downsides of square-ish cells: different flavors of cell neighbors, higher perimeter/volume ratio than a hexagon would have, etc. In some parts of the world, the cells assume a more rhombus like shape, I think.
 I'm not sure how cell area varies over the world.

 **H3** projects the Earth's surface to an icosahedron and then does a soccer-ball type pentagon and hexagon tessellation.
 At every resolution there are exactly 12 pentagons, and the icosahedron orientation is carefully chosen to put all 12 pentagons in the oceans.
 So unless you're using very coarse cells or doing world-wide ocean mapping, in practice all cells you encounter will be hexagons.
+The carefully chosen projection orientation means that the orientation of individual hex cells is beyond the user's control.

 As we've seen, hexagons have nice neighbor properties but don't subdivide cleanly.
 Also, each H3 resolution level changes hexagon area by a factor of 7 (i.e. a hexagon cell is approximately subdivided by 7 smaller cells at one resolution higher).
 This means the user has quite little control over cell size, especially because of the aforementioned variability in cell size at a given resolution.